 This post contains some affiliate links.
 Please see our disclosures for more information.

 If you need to know how to sell designer handbags for cash, keep reading!
 I've done my fair share of luxury handbag selling after downgrading my once large Chanel handbag collection.
 A collection I built up after saving over $100,000.
-I got to a point where I became overzealous with my purchases and stopped saving as much because I had a booming bank account.
-I was buying bags I was never using.
-But luckily for me, I got myself back on track and downgraded in a major way.

 My handbag buying experience taught me a lot of lessons.
 These days, I'm a more conservative designer handbag buyer.
 I have a small but well-used collection, and I've even purchased a few pre-owned ones (or as I like to call them, preloved) from online consignment stores in excellent condition.